-Shetland’s only spinning mill, Jamiesons, is sited in Sandness and a mill tour offers the chance to watch the fascinating process of turning raw fleece into a knitted or woven item is available to view both at the mill and at the company's Lerwick shop.
+Shetland’s only spinning mill, Jamiesons, is sited in Sandness.
+A video showing the fascinating process of turning raw fleece into a knitted or woven item is available to view both at the mill and at the company's Lerwick shop.

 Leaflets are available locally guiding walkers along the Sandness Coastal Walkway (developed by the Sandness Crofting and Community Association).
 The 2½-mile walk stretches from the promontory of Quilvataing (near Huxter) in the west, to the cliff headland of Da Neap.
 Along the route are remains of a broch, remains of a red sandstone quarry worked in the 1890s, and ancient burnt mounds.
 The corn grinding mills at Huxter were used up till the 1940s.

 The white water lilies, first noted in 1774, can be seen at Lunga Water on the road back to Bridge of Walls.

 Aith, Skeld, West Burrafirth and Walls have marinas or berthing available; see www.shetland.gov.uk/ports/yachting for full details.